dikang13/preprocess_videos/.ipynb_checkpoints/README-checkpoint.md

 # Video Preprocessing Pipeline

-A Python package for efficient preprocessing of large microscopy video data (>300 GB), optimized for memory efficiency using dask array as well as time efficiency using JAX and CUDA.
+A Python package for efficient preprocessing of large video data (>300 GB), optimized for memory efficiency using dask array as well as time efficiency using JAX and CUDA.

 ## Features
-This package processes high-resolution fluorescent microscopy videos with:
+This package processes high-resolution microscopy videos with:
 - Support for ND2/TIF formats and multi-channel 2D/3D images
 - Fixed pattern noise computation and subtraction
 - Configurable pixel binning for enhanced signal and reduced file size